Current COVID status: weddings in England going ahead as normal – please monitor Government information for local restrictions and latest updates.

 Can we pay in instalments?

-Booking fee payments should be made by BACS direct bank transfer.
-Contact me to confirm the amount and my details.
-Payments made are safe – you’ll get a receipt and are covered by the T&C’s in your contract.
+I only accept payment via BACS direct bank transfer.
+Payments made are completely safe – you’ll get a receipt and are covered by the T&C’s in your contract.

 Can we meet up with you prior to the big day?